Review & Submission Policies

 - minimizes the need to request donations via fundraising campaigns.

-Neither the unsolicited receipt of books from authors, publishers, and publicists nor the affiliate compensation have any influence the content, topics, or posts on this website.
+Neither the unsolicited receipt of books from authors, publishers, and publicists nor the affiliate compensation influence the content, topics, or posts on this website.

-I am not compensated to provide opinion on products, services, websites and various other topics as it relates to the Reading Tub, the Reading Tub website, Share a Story-Shape a Future, or our social media channels.
+Neither Terry Doherty nor any board members are compensated for providing opinions on products, services, websites, and various other topics as it relates to the Reading Tub, the Reading Tub website, Share a Story-Shape a Future, or our social media channels.
 The views and opinions expressed are those of the person reading the book or writing the blog article.
 We do not endorse products or services to ensure that there is no conflict of interest or risk our status as a public charity.

-If you have any questions about our policy or would like more information, please contact Terry at thereadingtub [at] gmail [dot] com.
+If you have any questions about our policy or would like more information, please contact Terry.Doherty [at] thereadingtub [dot] org.